Hits Radio Dorset: Hits Radio Bournemouth and Poole

 On 6 September 2021, Fire Radio was renamed Hits Radio Bournemouth and Poole with Fleur East at Breakfast and Jono Holmes on drivetime.
-Max and Jason moved to drivetime on Hits Radio Bristol and the South West launching on the same day.
+Max and Jason moved to drivetime on Hits Radio Bristol & The South West launching on the same day.

 Programming

-Networked programming originates from Bauer's Manchester studios.

-Local programming is produced and broadcast from 4pm - 7pm weekdays.
+Hits Radio network programming is broadcast and produced from Bauer’s London headquarters or studios in Manchester & occasionally Newcastle.

 News

-Bauer's Segensworth newsroom broadcasts local news bulletins hourly from 6am-7pm on weekdays, and from 7am-1pm on Saturdays and Sundays.
+Hits Radio Dorset broadcasts local news bulletins hourly from 6am-7pm on weekdays, and from 7am-1pm on Saturdays and Sundays.
 Headlines are broadcast on the half-hour during weekday breakfast and drivetime shows, alongside traffic bulletins.

-National bulletins from Sky News Radio are carried overnight with bespoke networked bulletins on weekend afternoons, usually originating from Bauer's Manchester newsroom.
+National bulletins from Sky News Radio are carried overnight with bespoke networked bulletins on weekend afternoons, usually originating from the Hits Radio Leeds newsroom.